xyproto/num/README.md

 [![GoDoc](https://godoc.org/github.com/xyproto/num?status.svg)](http://godoc.org/github.com/xyproto/num)

-Utility for dividing two numbers and returning the simplified fraction.
-Will use unicode, if possible.
+Go module for dealing with fractions, and a utility for dividing two numbers and returning the simplified fraction.

 ## Example use